Virtual Therapy • Illinois & Arizona

 ✓ reduce compulsions, mental rituals, and reassurance seeking

-✓ less time spent stuck in thought loops
+✓ spending less time stuck in thought loops

 ✓ reduced urgency to perform compulsions